Ozimek volans: Discovery and naming

 Starting in 1974, the Krasiejów clay pit near Opole, Poland was excavated by the cement plant Strzelce Opolskie, with the excavated clay being mixed with water for cement production.
-In 1980s, amateur fossil collectors discovered bone fragments in the outcrops exposed by these excavations and brought them to the attention of Magdalena Borsuk-Białynicka at the Institute of Paleobiology of the Polish Academy of Sciences (ZPAL).
+In the 1980s, amateur fossil collectors discovered bone fragments in the outcrops exposed by these excavations and brought them to the attention of Magdalena Borsuk-Białynicka at the Institute of Paleobiology of the Polish Academy of Sciences (ZPAL).
 The locality was not found until 1993, when Jerzy Dzik discovered a skull of Paleorhinus.
 More extensive excavations took place from 2000 to 2002, which were sponsored by the Górażdże cement plant that owned the pit by this point.
 The clay made the fossils easy to extract, but they were also fragile and needed to be protected by a plaster jacket (for large fossils) or cyanoacrylate glue (for small fossils).
 Two bone-bearing rock layers exist at Krasiejów: one mainly preserving lake-dwelling animals, and the other mainly preserving terrestrial animals.
-Based on comparisons of its fauna with sites in Germany (including the presene of Paleorhinus), these layers likely date to the Late Carnian age of the Triassic, approximately 230 million years ago, as part of the Grabowa Formation.
+Based on comparisons of its fauna with sites in Germany (including the presence of Paleorhinus), these layers likely date to the Late Carnian age of the Triassic, approximately 230 million years ago, as part of the Grabowa Formation.

 Most of the terrestrial fossils were found towards the north of the clay pit, which was likely the shore of a lake during the Late Carnian.
 These consist of a number of large tetrapod skeletons, as well as uniformly distributed fossils from smaller reptiles.
 At some point before 2007, a single, extremely elongated vertebra was discovered among these small reptile fossils; it was compared to the neck vertebrae of Tanystropheus, or the tail vertebrae of pterosaurs.
 Many additional specimens of this animal were recognized afterwards, with it being the most common among these small reptile fossils.
 An almost complete, articulated skeleton missing the head was designated as the holotype of a new genus and species, and catalogued as ZPAL AbIII/2512.
 Other articulated skeletons included ZPAL AbIII/2012, which preserves a crushed head, a nearly complete neck, and partial limbs; ZPAL AbIII/2511, which is the most complete specimen (lacking only the head) but is disarticulated; ZPAL AbIII/3191, which is almost complete with some disarticulated skull bones; and UOPB (University of Opole) 1148, which preserves parts of the neck and limbs.
 Another 30 fragmentary specimens in the ZPAL collection include neck and back vertebrae, neck ribs, gastralia ("belly ribs"), humeri, femora, tibiae, fibulae, and tarsi (ankle bones).

 In 2016, Dzik and Tomasz Sulej named this new genus and species Ozimek volans.
 The genus name, Ozimek, is derived from Ozimek, the nearby town of the same name.
 The species name volans (Latin "flying") refers to its possible gliding lifestyle (see §Paleobiology).

 Description

-Ozimek was a small animal, with a length of about 90 cm.
+Ozimek was a rather small reptile, with an estimated total length of about 90 cm.